The final performance happening this Sunday, June 29th and Tuesday, July 1st at Canada Square at Harbourfront in Toronto at 1pm to 2pm.

-Shore Lunch addresses the layered history of Toronto's shoreline, as well as those of other Great Lakes.
-Lisa Myers, in collaboration with Kip Jones and John Myers, has created a multi-site art venue for video, performance and food in the form of a camp kitchen.
-Shore Lunch explores the historical interaction of waterfront leisure areas and industrial hubs in Canada's Great Lakes.
-In a performance collaboration with media artist and musician Melody McKiver, Shore Lunch acknowledges the past sustenance of this place.http://www.harbourfrontcentre.com/freshgRecent Exhibition
+Shore Lunch addresses the layered history of Toronto's shoreline exploring the historical interaction of waterfront leisure areas and industrial hubs in Canada's Great Lakes.
+On June 29th and July 1st will feature a performance collaboration with media artist and musician Melody McKiver, Shore Lunch acknowledges the past sustenance of this place.http://www.harbourfrontcentre.com/freshgRecent Exhibition

 Art Gallery of Peterborough in the group exhibition "Artists' Walks"

 artists: Marlene Creates, Don Gill, Vera Greenwood, Barbara Lounder, Lisa Myers, Gwen MacGregor, and Samuel Rowlett

 Opening Friday, January 17th, 2014

 runs from January 17 to March 16, 2014.
 For more information click here Artists' Walks

 - September 27, 2013, at Definitely Superior, Thunder Bay, Ontario.

 Collaboration with Sean Martindale and Yvan McKinnonALL PURPOSE

 as part of the exhibition Land/Slide: Possible Futures